GravityPDF/gravity-pdf/README.txt

 All development for Gravity PDF [is handled via GitHub](https://github.com/GravityPDF/gravity-pdf/).
 Opening new issues or submitting a pull request is welcome.

-Keep up to date with Gravity PDF by [subscribing to the newsletter](https://gravitypdf.com/signup/), [following us on Twitter/X](https://twitter.com/gravitypdf) and [liking us on Facebook](https://www.facebook.com/gravitypdf).
+Keep up to date with Gravity PDF by [subscribing to the newsletter](https://gravitypdf.com/signup/), [following us on Twitter/X](https://twitter.com/gravitypdf), [subscribing to our YouTube channel](https://www.youtube.com/gravitypdf), and [liking us on Facebook](https://www.facebook.com/gravitypdf).

 If you enjoy using the software [we'd love it if you could give us a review!](https://wordpress.org/support/view/plugin-reviews/gravity-forms-pdf-extended)